Skip to Content

 • What you need: car, organized tour

-Tour recommendation: You can book a guided tour from Auckland to the Waitakere Ranges, this particular tour is 7-hours in duration and includes stops at several scenic viewpoints as well as the chance to see Maori carvings.
+You can book a guided tour from Auckland to the Waitakere Ranges, this particular tour is 7 hours in duration and includes stops at several scenic viewpoints as well as the chance to see Maori carvings.
 You will also be taken on a guided rainforest walk to see huge native Kauri trees and get to visit the gorgeous black-sand beaches I mentioned earlier.
-This tour costs $268 NZD per person.
+Some of the hiking trails in this area are closed for Kauri conservation, so having a guide will ensure you find a trail that’s open!

 9. Waiheke Island